open-cluster-management-io/enhancements/enhancements/sig-architecture/6-placements/README.md

 	metav1.TypeMeta   `json:",inline"`
 	metav1.ObjectMeta `json:"metadata,omitempty"`

+	// Status represents the current status of the PlacementDecision
+	// +optional
+	Status PlacementDecisionStatus `json:"status,omitempty"`
+}

+// PlacementDecisionStatus represents the current status of the PlacementDecision. type PlacementDecisionStatus struct {
 	// Decisions is a slice of decisions according to a placement
-	// The number of decisions should not be larger than 100 Decisions []ClusterDecision `json:"decisions"`
+	// The number of decisions should not be larger than 100.
+	// The slice should not include any empty ClusterDecision.
+	// +kubebuilder:validation:Required
+	// +kubebuilder:validation:MaxItems=100
+	// +required
+	Decisions []ClusterDecision `json:"decisions"`
 }